Society Christmas Card 2015

 The Exmoor Society has produced an Exmoor Manifesto that was sent to all parliamentary candidates in the Bridgwater & West Somerset and North Devon constituencies before the May General Election.
 To read the manifesto, please click here.

 The proposed new constitution agreed at the AGM - to read, please click here

 Unlocking Exmoor's Heritage

 Follow the progress of this project via the Library page on this website under Resources or via Twitter on Archivist@ExSocArchivist.
 The purpose of the project is to assess, conserve and preserve the significant amount of materials that the Society has amassed over 56 years and to make this collection available by a variety of means to everyone, especially students and researchers.
 Funding has been secured from the Exmoor Society, the Exmoor National Park Partnership Fund, charities and private individuals.
-The project has recruited an Outreach Archivist, Dr. Helen Blackman, who has started on a two-year temporary contract and is already finding exciting material.
-To read the press release, please click here.
+The project has recruited an Outreach Archivist, Dr. Helen Blackman.
+To read the press release from January 2014, please click here.

 are interested in joining the volunteer team, please contact the Society.